Weight Gain Makes You Look Older

 It’s no coincidence that people who are slim and healthy as they age look so much younger.
 A major component of that is mental: They feel so good, they’re active, they’re engaged, they love life, they have very few limitations.
 Thus, they wear that happiness and zest for life on their faces.
 This is why people in their 60’s and 70’s and beyond who are in this group always look 10 years younger.

-People who are very over-fat are, literally, carrying massive amounts of visceral fat on their bodies all day long.
+People who are very overweight or obese are, literally, carrying massive amounts of visceral fat on their bodies all day long.
 Do you know how hard that is?
-Do you understand the pressure they are putting on all their bones and joints that have to support that?
-It’s no wonder over-fat people are more likely to look old and feel worn out.
+Do you understand the pressure they are putting on all their bones and joints that must support that?
+It’s no wonder they are more likely to look old and feel worn out.

 Shortened telomeres can cripple your ability to regenerate tissue.

-Additionally, when you feel worn out, when you are unhappy with your weight, well . . . it’s no wonder many people let other things go: make up, hair, clothing, socializing, being physically active.
-With 20 years experience working with overweight and obese people, I can tell you that, for too many, when they lose control of their weight, they often lose control of everything around them; and they certainly don’t try as hard to fight battles.
+Additionally, when you feel worn out, when you are unhappy with your weight, well . . . it’s no wonder many people let other things go: make up, hair, clothing, socializing, being physically active . . . sometimes all fall by the wayside.
+With 20+ years’ experience working with overweight and obese people, I can tell you that, for too many, when they lose control of their weight, they often lose control of everything around them; and they certainly don’t try as hard to fight battles.
 They also very often sleep less and have more stress.

 Bottom line: When you’re unhappy, it shows.
 You look older.